 Confused about how to compute and pay your SSS contributions properly?

-Wondering why—in this digital age—the entire process of remitting contribution can’t be fully online?
+Wondering why—in this digital age—the entire process of remitting contributions can’t be fully online?
 Frustrated with the late posting of your payments when it’s supposed to be instant?

-Those are the birth pains of the implementation of the new Social Security Law and an SSS program for the real-time posting of contributions.
+Those are the birth pains of implementing the new Social Security Law and an SSS program for the real-time posting of contributions.

-While it’s difficult to adjust to big changes, you can arm yourself with knowledge so you won’t waste time and effort when dealing with your SSS contributions.
+While adjusting to big changes is difficult, you can arm yourself with knowledge so you won’t waste time and effort dealing with your SSS contributions.

 Here’s everything you need to know about computing your SSS contribution using the latest SSS contribution tables.